Crystal Gazing and a Limited Palette

 Please let me know what you think.

-If you liked this post or have questions or comments please let me know, below.
+If you like this post or have questions or comments please let me know, below.